Does the Market Anticipate? Can it? Should it?: Introduction

-Under model- or event-risks, the inferential basis of asset-pricing can differ from the \emph{physical (objective)} one.
-This is inevitable for risks such as facts, hypotheses, parameter-values, or \emph{rare events}, whose randomness is largely subjective so that all outcomes bar one are unphysical or rarely physical.
-Moreover, prices FTAP-viable in the inferential basis cannot be so in the physical, true-outcome, basis, due to the divergence of 'signal-to-noise' at risk-resolution.
-Questions of 'actual' bias and viability then arise, as does the long-standing \emph{joint-hypothesis problem} ("is an apparent market anomaly due to market bias or flawed theory of market-price-of-risk?"; see \cite{jhp}).
-These issues are moot or ambiguous in standard theories, which exclude pre-horizon risk-resolutions.
-In our approach they must be confronted.
+Under model- or event-risks, the inferential basis differ from the \emph{physical (realised) basis}.
+This is obvious for risks pertaining to facts, hypotheses, parameter values or \emph{rare-events}, whose 'randomness' is (largely) subjective so that only (mostly) one 'possibility' becomes physical.
+Moreover, prices that are FTAP-viable in the inferential basis cannot be so in the true-outcome basis, due to divergence into any risk-resolution.
+Questions of 'actual viability' arise, as does the joint hypothesis problem ("is an apparent anomaly due to market bias or flawed theories of market-price-of-risk?"; see \cite{jhp}).
+Such issues are moot in the absence of pre-horizon risk-resolution; in our approach they command attention.

-We show that in our settings the more robust and general NUPBR-viability naturally arises.
-Moreover, under heterogeneous beliefs about the model- or event-risk, a market with nACMM is found to emerge; it persists, despite the arbitrage it offers to inferential traders, thanks to such arbitrage being suboptimal to execute except near risk-resolution.
+We show that the more robust and general NUPBR-viability naturally arises in our setting.
+Moreover, under heterogeneous beliefs about model- or event-risk, a market with nACMM is found to emerge; it persists despite the arbitrage on offer to any inferential traders, thanks to such arbitrage being suboptimal to act upon until risk-resolution is imminent.